Chemichemi Health Services

 • Abnormal PT/INR: Suggests impaired liver’s ability to make clotting factors.

-Liver Function Tests are simple blood tests that provide critical insights into liver health.
+Liver Function Tests are therefore simple blood tests that provide critical insights into liver health.
 Abnormal values don’t always mean serious disease, but they should be interpreted by a healthcare professional in the context of your overall health, lifestyle, and medical history.

 Erythrocyte Sedimentation Rate (ESR) Test:

-🧪 Erythrocyte Sedimentation Rate (ESR)
+Erythrocyte Sedimentation Rate (ESR)

-• The distance red blood cells fall in one hour is measured in millimeters per hour (mm/h).
+During the test, a blood sample is drawn from the vein.
+The sample is placed in a vertical tube (Westergren or Wintrobe method).
+The distance red blood cells fall in one hour is measured in millimeters per hour (mm/h).
+There are no special preparation (like fasting) required.

 Reference ranges vary slightly by lab, but typical values are: